Do Go On - 206 - Dungeons and Dragons

 Everything seems to be going quite well, business-wise.

-Yeah, everyone's okay, we're having a good time.
+We're having a good time.

-Despite having an animated TV show based on the game and accumulating a small fortune,
+Despite having an animated TV show based on the game

 He was in talks to make a Hollywood film based on D&D,

-probably even talking to Orson Wells to make it.
+reportedly even talking to Orson Wells to make it.

 What?

-became a large corporate entity and he handed over running of the company to businessmen
+and he handed over running of the company to businessmen

-So he could focus on the creative side of the project
+so he could focus on the creative side of the project.

-Businessmen, what have they ever done?
 Yeah.
-Well, sadly this businessmen did not do a good job
+Well, sadly, this businessman did not do a good job

-And suddenly they were in massive debt Gary recalled quote
+and suddenly they were in massive debt.

-They were in 1.5 million dollars in debt when I came back.
-There was 70 something odd company cars
+Gary recalled, quote, they were in $1.5 million in debt when I came back.

-and there was something like $1.5 million in furniture.
+There were 70 something odd company cars and there was something like $1.5 million in furniture.

 Oh my God.